InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/LIFECYCLE.md

   - Together, we agree on the scope, potential UI/UX changes, and architectural impact.
 - **Documentation**: The cycle is logged in `docs/DEVELOPMENT_LOG.md`.
 Architectural changes are noted in `docs/ARCHITECTURE.md` and `docs/DECISION_LOG.md`.
 - **Quality Process**: **Static Testing**.
 We review the requirements and design for clarity, feasibility, and alignment with user journeys before any code is written.
-- **Root Cause Analysis (for bugs/issues)**: For any recurring obstacle or significant bug, we will perform a **Fishbone (Ishikawa) Analysis** to explore systemic causes across categories (e.g., the 6 Ms: Machine, Method, Material, Manpower, Measurement, Environment).
-The findings will be logged in the corresponding `DEVELOPMENT_LOG.md` entry.
+- **Obstacle Analysis (for bugs/issues)**: For any recurring obstacle or significant bug, we will perform a deeper analysis using the framework from `docs/LEARNING_ARCHITECTURE.md`.
+This involves:
+  1.  **Symptom Description**: Clearly state the problem (e.g., the error message, the unexpected behavior).
+  2.  **Root Cause Investigation (Fishbone)**: Use a Fishbone (Ishikawa) diagram to explore systemic causes across categories (e.g., Machine, Method, Manpower).
+  3.  **Obstacle Categorization**: Identify the primary type of obstacle we are facing, according to our Learning Architecture: - **Examinable Assumption**: A belief we can consciously question. - **Un-examinable Assumption (Deep Structure)**: A hidden framework revealed by the failure. - **Conceptual Void**: The absence of a concept needed to solve the problem. - **Actively Maintained Ignorance**: A systemic or personal blind spot.
+      The findings of this multi-layered analysis will be logged in the corresponding `DEVELOPMENT_LOG.md` entry.
+- **Quality Process**: **Dependency Vetting**.
+When adding a new dependency, especially for tooling, we will consult its official documentation to verify the current, recommended installation and setup procedures.

 ### Phase 2: Implementation & Unit Testing